sofyakrainova/Sarcasm_detection/README.md

 Test accuracy: 0.970

 ======== Convolutional Model ===================================
-With one 1D convolutional Layer after 20 epochs we have:
+With one 1D convolutional Layer.
+Parameters tuning gives us the next configuration:
+Embedding 24, Filters 32, Kernel size 4, Units 8, learning_rate 0.01.
+After 20 epochs of training we have:
-Train accuracy: 0.9998
+Train accuracy: 0.999
-Validation accurace: 0.988
+Validation accurace: 0.987
+Test accuracy: 0.988

 ======== Pre-defined Embeddings =================================
 For this approach we will use pre-trained embeddings from here https://nlp.stanford.edu/projects/glove/ (glove.6B.zip)